-- 6. Set up a loopback address that represents the IP address for the load balancer.
-See the load balancer documentation for information about setting up loopback addresses. - 7.
-Create a user-defined port from the WebSphere Application Server administrative console. - a.
-From the administrative console, click Servers > Server Types > WebSphere proxy servers > proxy_server_namePorts > New. - b.
+- 6. Create a user-defined port from the application server's administrative console. - a.
+From the administrative console, click Servers > Server Types > WebSphere proxy servers > proxy_server_name > Ports > New. - b.
 Select User-defined port. - c.
-Enter SIP LB Address for the Port Name. - d.
-Enter a value for the Host.
-This is the host for your load balancer. - e.
-Enter a value for the Port.
-This is the port for your load balancer. - f.
-Enter a value for PROXY SIP ADDRESS This is the actual hostname for the proxy server machine. - g.
-Click Apply, and then click Save. - 8.
-Modify the SIP proxy transports from theadministrative console. - a.
-From the administrative console, click From the administrative console, click Servers > Server Types > WebSphere proxy servers > proxy server name > SIP container transport chains > UDP SIP PROXY CHAIN > UDPInbound Channel. - b.
-Under SIP proxy transports, modify UDP_SIP_PROXY_CHAIN. - c.
-From the Port drop-down list, select SIP_LB_Address - d.
-Click Apply, and then click Save. - 9.
+Enter SIP LB Address for the Port Name field. - d.
+Enter a value for the Host field.
+This is the virtual IP (cluster address) that is configured on your load balancer. - e.
+Enter a value for the Port field.
+This value corresponds to the port through which the load balanced servers are configured to accept traffic from the load balancer machine.
+Consider the load balanced servers to be your proxy servers for this configuration. - f.
+Click Apply, and then click Save.

+- 7. Modify the SIP proxy transports from the administrative console. - a.
+From the administrative console, click Servers > Server Types > WebSphere proxy servers > proxy_server_name > SIP container transport chains > UDP_SIP_PROXY_CHAIN > UDP Inbound Channel. - b.
+Under the SIP proxy transports section, modify UDP_SIP_PROXY_CHAIN. - c.
+From the Port menu, select SIP_LB_Address. - d.
+Click Apply, and click Save. - 8.
 Restart the proxy server to save your changes.